saikotek/docs/pages/web_cloud/email_and_collaborative_solutions/zimbra/mail_app_zimbra_for_android_ios/guide.en-gb.md

 ---
-title: "Zimbra - Configurer son compte e-mail sur l'application mobile Zimbra"
+title: "Zimbra - Configuring your email account on the Zimbra mobile app"
-excerpt: "Découvrez comment configurer votre adresse e-mail Zimbra sur l'application mobile Zimbra disponible sur Android et iOS"
+excerpt: "Find out how to configure your Zimbra email address on the Zimbra mobile app, available on Android and iOS"
-updated: 2024-11-07
+updated: 2024-11-13
 ---

 <style>